KDE/documentation-docs-kdenlive-org/importing_and_assets_management/capturing.rst

 I believe this captures video from an installed Web Cam using *Video4Linux2*.

+.. _screen_grab:

 Screen Grab
 -----------

 This captures video of the PC screen.
-In version 0.9.2 it uses *recordMyDesktop* to do the capture.
-There is an open defect with this functionality in ver 0.9.2 – Mentioned in legacy Mantis bug tracker ID 2643.

-In version 0.9.3, the screen grab is done by the *ffmpeg* functionality instead.
-For screen capture to work in ver 0.9.3, the version of *ffmpeg* installed needs to have been compiled with the ``--enable-x11grab``  option.
-Ubuntu comes with an *ffmpeg* version compiled with this option.
+Open screen grab: :menuselection:`view --> Screen Grab`.

+Start recording: click the “record” button.

+Stop record: click the "record" button again.

+The recorded clip will be added in the project bin.

+Settings can be adjusted in :ref:`configure_kdenlive`

 To check on your linux distro, type ``ffmpeg -version`` in a terminal and look for ``--enable-x11grab`` in the reported configuration info.
 [1]_